 What, you may well be asking at this point, is a ‘trinkie’?
 The answer is that it’s a Scots word for ‘trench’, although that’s not really much help without context.
 In this case, the Trinkie is an outdoor bathing pool that was created in 1904 out of an artefact of quarrying.
 Apparently, it is white-painted and repainted every year.

 Once very popular but requiring some bravery on account of the water temperature, the Trinkie Pool was damaged by a storm a few years back and left to languish seemingly abandoned.
-Last year a local group secured funds to repair it, however, though its current appearance suggests that the work has still to go ahead.
+Last year a local group secured funds to repair it, although its current appearance suggests that the work has still to go ahead.
 Hopefully they will succeed in their aim and the Trinkie Pool will once again ring to the screams of swimmers who have just learnt that the waters are quite cold enough to make even a penguin think twice.

 Abominable Snow Chicken